Philadelphia Convention Hall and Civic Center: 1967–2005

 Convention Hall was torn down in 2005, after more than a decade without a regular tenant.
 The 1996 Atlantic 10 Men's basketball tournament was the last event ever held there (its convention functions were taken over by the Pennsylvania Convention Center in the city's central business district); prior to this, it also hosted college basketball in the form of the 1986 MEAC men's basketball tournament.
 Afterwards, it served as a soundstage for movies and the TV series Hack starring David Morse.
+The civic center was used as a sound stage for Beloved in 1988.
 The championship fight scenes in the 1990 movie Rocky V was shot there.

-The Auditorium's M.P.
+The auditorium's M.P.
 Moller 86-rank pipe organ, built in 1931, was removed just prior to the building's demolition and placed in Pennsylvania Hall in temporary storage.
-In October 2006 the organ was donated to the University of Oklahoma's American Organ Institute where it was partially installed into the Sharp Hall.
-The Institute however was disbanded in 2019 and the uninstalled pipework sold.
+In October 2006 the organ was donated to the University of Oklahoma's American Organ Institute, where it was partially installed into the Sharp Hall.
+The institute, however, was disbanded in 2019, and the uninstalled pipework was sold.

 The last remnant of the Civic Center, Pennsylvania Hall (built in 1978), was imploded on March 4, 2007.
 The University of Pennsylvania Health System's Perelman Center for Advanced Medicine opened on the site in October 2008.

 One limestone frieze that adorned the Civic Center, 5 ft tall and 48 ft long and depicting the history of labor from the days of the ancient Egyptians to the 20th century, was carefully removed before the building was demolished.
 It was purchased by the Alessi Organization in 2005 and in 2017 was installed outside its new Crossing Shopping Center at East 22nd Street and Route 440 in Bayonne, New Jersey.